Looking to improve your waterfall photography skills?

 ~ Rain cover for your camera.

 Most cameras, even those without any weather sealing will be fine in an occasional light drizzle.
-In this case I simply use a small pack towel(available in the camping section of your favorite outdoor retailer).
+In this case I simply use a small pack towel(available in the camping section of your favorite outdoor retailer) to deal with any small amounts of rain.
 For heavier rain you may want to invest in a weatherproof cover for your camera.
 These can cost as little as a few dollars for ones that are a glorified plastic bag, up to over $100 for a sturdier model that better fits your camera.
 Looking to save a few $$?
 Plastic shopping bags with a few strategically cut holes, along with a few rubber bands to hold them in place, make very effective rain covers.

 I strongly recommend adding your gear to your home owners or renters insurance.
 The peace of mind of knowing that in the unlikely event of a dropped camera, a weather related failure, or theft, is well worth the price.

 I always wear water shoes when photographing waterfalls because I rarely stay on dry land.
 However, not all “water shoes” are created equal.
 You’re going to want water shoes that have excellent traction on met rocks.
 My current water shoe of choice isn’t even a water shoe at all.
 The La Sportiva TX2 approach shoe is light weight and drains well, but most of all the rubber used for the soles sticks like glue to wet rocks.
-Whatever water shoes you wear, I highly recommend you find a river or stream near you and test their grip on wet rocks.
+Whatever water shoes you wear, I highly recommend you find a river or stream near you and test their grip on wet rocks before relying on them during the workshop.

 The cost for this weekend long waterfall adventure is $425.00